winglang/wing/libs/wingsdk/API.md

 **Inflight client:** [true](#true)

-Increments the counter atomically by a certain amount and returns the previous value.
+Get a row from the table, by primary key.

 ###### `key`<sup>Required</sup> <a name="key" id="@winglang/sdk.cloud.ITableClient.get.parameter.key"></a>